-The Graduated Licensing Program (GLP) driver training course is Valley Driving School’s most comprehensive driving program and includes 17-hours in class, 12-hours on-road, our 3-hour Accident Prevention Course (APC) as well as use of our vehicle for the Road Test.
+The Graduated Licensing Program (GLP) driver training course is Valley Driving School’s most comprehensive driving program and includes 17-hours in class, 12-hours on-road, our Behind The Wheel and On Your Own e-learning course as well as the option to use of our vehicle for the Road Test.
 By successfully completing this ICBC approved driving course, you are also eligible to receive two High School credits.

-What is the Accident Prevention Course (APC) and how does it work?
+What is the behind the wheel and on your own (BTW) course and how does it work?

 How do I choose a driving school?

 Choosing a driving school can be confusing, there are many schools and training programs to choose from.
 Any school must be licensed by ICBC and each Instructor must have a professional driver training Instructor licence along with completing the necessary criminal and medical checks.